 Never take for granted what an important spiritual battle this was!
 What was the central or core issue at stake here?
 It was worship.

-Six days before the Passover, Jesus therefore came to Bethany, where Lazarus was, whom Jesus had raised from the dead.
-So they gave a dinner for him there.
-Martha served, and Lazarus was one of those reclining with him at table.
-Mary therefore took a pound of expensive ointment made from pure nard, and anointed the feet of Jesus and wiped his feet with her hair.
-The house was filled with the fragrance of the perfume.
-(John 12:1-3 ESV)
+1 Jesus, therefore, six days before the Passover, came to Bethany where Lazarus was, whom Jesus had raised from the dead.
+2 So they made Him a supper there, and Martha was serving; but Lazarus was one of those reclining at the table with Him.
+3 Mary then took a pound of very costly perfume of pure nard, and anointed the feet of Jesus and wiped His feet with her hair; and the house was filled with the fragrance of the perfume.
+John 12:1-3 (NASB)

 What did Mary do here?
-What was here main focus?
-Here main desire was to worship our Lord Jesus Christ!
+What was her main focus?
+Her main desire was to worship our Lord Jesus Christ!

 Go read John 4:1-45, which tells of our Lord’s encounter with Samaritan woman at the well.
 After dealing with her salvation, he immediately began discussing worship.
 In Paul’s brief ministry to the Athenians before departing for Corinth in Acts 17, the key issue he discussed with them was worship.

-For we are the circumcision, who worship by the Spirit of God and glory in Christ Jesus and put no confidence in the flesh– (Philippians 3:3 ESV)
+Philippians 3:2-3 (NASB) 2 Beware of the dogs, beware of the evil workers, beware of the false circumcision; 3 for we are the true circumcision, who worship in the Spirit of God and glory in Christ Jesus and put no confidence in the flesh,

 Here we have Paul defining to the Philippians the characteristics of the true Christian, which is that they worship by the Spirit of God and glory in Christ Jesus and put no confidence in the flesh.
 In other words, true worship is spirit-filled and all about the glory of Christ Jesus and has nothing to do with the works of the flesh.

-And whenever the living creatures give glory and honor and thanks to him who is seated on the throne, who lives forever and ever, the twenty-four elders fall down before him who is seated on the throne and worship him who lives forever and ever.
-They cast their crowns before the throne, saying, “Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they existed and were created.”
-(Revelation 4:9-11 ESV)
+9 And when the living creatures give glory and honor and thanks to Him who sits on the throne, to Him who lives forever and ever, 10 the twenty-four elders will fall down before Him who sits on the throne, and will worship Him who lives forever and ever, and will cast their crowns before the throne, saying, 11

-In the days to come I will nail down further what is true worship and what is counterfeit.
-I am sure that there will be some who will disagree, but when we boil it all down, it really isn’t about us at all my brethren.
+True worship really isn’t about us at all my brethren.
 It’s about God and His glory.
 When that changes then Spiritual Adultery is already in process.